Rapper Jay Z brings 'Made in America' music fest to Los Angeles

 The mayor has also vowed to revitalize entertainment production in Los Angeles as the film and TV industry moves to other states and countries for tax incentives.

-The festival, which will be held over the Labour Day weekend on August 30 and 31, will bring an estimated 50,000 people to Grand Park in downtown Los Angeles, next to City Hall.
+The festival, which will be held over the Labor Day weekend on Aug.
+30 and 31, will bring an estimated 50,000 people to Grand Park in downtown Los Angeles, next to City Hall.
 The line-up will be revealed in early May and tickets are $125.

 "Look how beautiful this park is; it's accessible to everyone and it's inclusion, it's not exclusive," Jay Z said.